What are the fundamentals behind rotary mechanical seals?

 Assembly and Installation

 When assembling a mechanical seal, technicians carefully install each component, ensuring proper alignment and tight connections.
-They mount the stationary face onto the housing or stationary sleeve, making sure it is perpendicular to the shaft axis.
-The rotating face to the shaft using the drive mechanism, and the spring assembly is apply the correct amount of force.
-Finally, the secondary seals are prevent leakage along the outer edges of the seal components.
+They mount the stationary face onto the housing or the stationary sleeve, making sure it is perpendicular to the shaft axis.
+The rotating face of the shaft, using the drive mechanism and the spring assembly, applies the correct amount of force.
+Finally, the secondary seals prevent leakage along the outer edges of the seal components.

 Initial Contact and Sealing